cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. ifnotslides::

    Typically workflows are repeated at a regular time interval, say every day or every few hours.
-To make this easier Cylc has a date-time cycling mode where the :term:`cycle points <cycle point>` use date and time specifications rather than numbers.
+To make this easier Cylc has a datetime cycling mode where the :term:`cycle points <cycle point>` use date and time specifications rather than numbers.